District: Closed Scranton Schools To Undergo Air Quality Testing

 Air quality tests will be done in each building prior to their reopening; we will keep these buildings closed until all are deemed safe for students and staff.” — Melissa McTiernan, Superintendent.

-SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU-TV) How safe are schools in the Scranton School District?
+SCRANTON, LACKAWANNA COUNTY (WBRE/WYOU-TV) — Four schools are now closed as a result of asbestos and/or lead contamination concerns in the Scranton School District.

+The Prescott Elementary School was added to the list this afternoon because of lead concerns.
+Parents and students tell Eyewitness News they are very concerned about the situation.

+They say they were caught off guard when their schools were closed.
+Tonight there are many more questions than there are answers.

 Many questions but few answers as the district deals with lead and asbestos problems and concerns in its buildings.

-Note: UPDATE: The following schools in the Scranton School District are closed Friday: